terra-money/validator-profiles/README.md

 7. Under your repo page, click the “New pull request” button.
 Make a Pull Request with our repository with a summary of changes.

 8. We will review your PR as soon as possible.
 If there is no problem with your PR, we will merge it into our master branch, which will update your Validator Profile.
+If it is your first time creating a profile, we will add your entry to the  [Validator Directory](#validator-directory).